Alternative versions of Superman: Overman (Earth-10)

 Earth-10, which is under the control of the Nazi Party, depicts an alternative Superman, usually known as Overman, who supports the Nazis' policy of genetic purity.
 He is a member of the JL-Axis, a Nazi-themed Justice League.
-Two conflicting artistic renditions of this Superman have been shown.
-One is a stereotypical blond Aryan with a Nazi swastika replacing the S-shield, while the other is a black-haired twin of the standard Superman with an "S" resembling one from the Schutzstaffel emblem.
-The first blond-haired Superman, along with most of the JL-Axis was likely killed when they were fighting the Monitors on Earth-51 and that entire universe was destroyed by Superman-Prime and Monarch.
-The second, called Overman, is Karl Kant, a.k.a.
-Kal-L, whose rocket from Krypton crashed in a field in Czechoslovakia in 1938.
-Nazi scientists retro engineered technology found in the rocket to win the war, and later unleashed Overman to defeat the USA forces in the 1950s.
 Overman leads the New Reichsmen, his world's Justice League, consisting of Brunhilde, Leatherwing, Blitzen, Martian Manhunter, Underwaterman, while fighting Uncle Sam and the Freedom Fighters.
 He is still mourning the death of his "cousin" Overgirl, from injuries sustained during her crossing of the Multiverse's interstitial Bleed medium.
 He has growing doubts about his past use as enabler of the Nazi victory, especially after his discovery of an expanded Nazi Holocaust in North America during the fifties and sixties.
-He is apparently immortal.
 Although he attempts to halt the fall of the Eagles Ayrie due to the Freedom Fighters' sabotage, he is unable to prevent its impact in Metropolis and the death of millions.
 Distraught over Metropolis' destruction, added with his guilt over the millions of deaths that his regime was responsible for, Overman flees Earth for years which causes the Nazis to create a cyborg replacement to take Overman's place.